Westminster-Astronomical-Society/WASI_Website/README.md

 Posts have `authors`, events have `organizers`, and `speakers`, observations have `observers`.
 These will link to the corresponding profiles in `content/people/`.
+You can use the page slug (e.g. `al-ansorge`) or the name (e.g. `Al Ansorge`) for the person and it will find the correct profile.
+If there is no profile, it will just display the name as plain text.

-Draft content will not be published until `draft` is set to false, post-dated content will not be published until the date is reached so for events that are in the future you can set a `date` and a `publishDate` to control when it appears on the site.
+Draft content will not be published until `draft` is set to false, post-dated content will not be published until the date is reached so for events that are in the future you can set a `date` for the event and a `publishDate` to control when it appears on the site.

 All content is written in markdown.
 You can use standard markdown syntax for headings, lists, links, images, tables, etc. It is a very simple markup language.